JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2023.md

 `org.jetbrains.wip.WipVm.ready()` method return type changed from `void` to `org.jetbrains.concurrency.Promise<*>` : `ready()` is now awaitable to make WIP/CDP connection-dependent initialization logic possible.

+### JetBrains Gateway Plugin 2023.1

+`com.jetbrains.gateway.ssh.HighLevelHostAccessor.isPathPresentOnRemote(string, FileSystemItem)` method parameter type changed from `string` to `com.jetbrains.gateway.ssh.deploy.RemotePath`
+: Using strings instead of paths breaks a lot of things when doing cross-platform development, and is generally not a good idea.
+Use `com.jetbrains.gateway.ssh.HighLevelHostAccessor.makeRemotePath` to prepare a path to pass into any of the methods requiring it.